-In 1973, General Augusto Pinochet overthrew the civil government of Salvador Allende, whose coalition (Unidad Popular) aimed to implement Marxian socialism.
-This led to severe economic instability and political polarization (Dornbusch & Edwards 1990).
-Once in power, Pinochet's military junta engaged in an anti-communist witch hunt targeting former politicians, trade unions, and the opposition.
-The repression, initially carried out by the armed forces and Carabineros, used old military bases as repression centers (Bautista et al. 2021).

-In 1974, repression was centralized under the Dirección de Inteligencia Nacional (DINA), which was later replaced by the Central Nacional de Informaciones (CNI) in 1977 due to external pressure over human rights violations (Policzer 2009).
-Official records report 3,216 people killed or forcibly disappeared, and 38,254 imprisoned for political reasons, with 94% of these prisoners tortured (Comissión Valtech 2004, Comissión Rettig 1996).
+In 1973, General Augusto Pinochet overthrew the civil government of Salvador Allende, whose left-wing coalition (Unidad Popular) aimed to implement Marxian socialism.
+This led to severe economic instability and political polarization (Dornbusch and Edwards, 1990).
+Once in power, Pinochet's military junta engaged in media censorship (González and Prem, 2018) and an anti-communist witch hunt targeting former politicians, trade unions, and the opposition.
+The repression, initially carried out by the armed forces and Carabineros, used old military bases as repression centers (Bautista et al., 2021).
+In 1974, repression was centralized under the Dirección de Inteligencia Nacional (DINA), which was later replaced by the Central Nacional de Informaciones (CNI) in 1977 due to external pressure over human rights violations (Policzer, 2009).
+Official records report 3,216 people killed or forcibly disappeared, and 38,254 imprisoned for political reasons, with 94% of these prisoners tortured (Comissión Valtech, 2004; Comissión Rettig, 1996).

-Pinochet established a new constitution in 1980, extending his mandate, privatizing the public pension system, minimizing government intervention, and biasing electoral counts towards right-wing strongholds (Bautista et al. 2021).
+Pinochet established a new constitution in 1980, extending his mandate, privatizing the public pension system, minimizing government intervention, and biasing electoral counts towards right-wing strongholds (Bautista et al., 2021).
 The repression led to civil resistance and, along with economic crises in the 1980s, social organizations called for democratization, supported by international pressure.
-In 1988, a plebiscite on Pinochet's continuation resulted in a 'No' vote winning with 55%, leading to subsequent elections dominated by the 'Concertación' coalition until 2005 (Bautista et al. 2021).
+In 1988, a plebiscite on Pinochet's continuation resulted in a 'No' vote winning with 55%, leading to subsequent elections dominated by the 'Concertación' coalition until 2005 (Bautista et al., 2021; González and Prem, 2018).

-Chile's democratization was seen as incomplete, with Pinochet remaining head of the armed forces until 1998 and holding a lifetime seat in Congress until 2002, when he resigned amid corruption and human rights charges (Bautista et al. 2021).
+Chile's democratization was seen as incomplete, with Pinochet remaining head of the armed forces until 1998 and holding a lifetime seat in Congress until 2002, when he resigned amid corruption and human rights charges (Bautista et al., 2021).
 Stern (2010) argues that post-redemocratization Chile faced tensions between victims' memories and Pinochetistas' efforts to forget.
-Despite constitutional reforms like the Ley 20840 in 2015 to make the electoral system more proportional, the 1980 Constitution's core remained, leading to debates about its technocratic and undemocratic nature (?) and a general lack of trust in political representatives Funk & Velasco (2020).
+Despite constitutional reforms like the Ley 20840 in 2015 to make the electoral system more proportional, the 1980 Constitution's core remained, leading to debates about its technocratic and undemocratic nature (Tsebelis, 2018) and a general lack of trust in political representatives Funk and Velasco (2020).